Home Hardening Assistance Program

 - Proof of payment

-STEP 4: Upon approval of the application, the Montecito Fire Department will issue a reimbursement check to the property owner for eligible expenses, with a maximum assistance amount of up to $10,000 from the Home Hardening Assistance Program.
+STEP 4: Reimbursements are only eligible for work completed on or after January 1, 2025.
+Upon approval of the application, the Montecito Fire Department will issue a reimbursement check to the property owner for eligible expenses, with a maximum assistance amount of up to $10,000 from the Home Hardening Assistance Program.
 It's important to note that this program is available as a one-time assistance option per property.
 Once a property has received funding from the HHAP, it will no longer be eligible for future disbursements through the program.

 Reimbursement Process: If your application is approved and selected, you will need to visit Montecito Fire Station 91 at 595 San Ysidro Road to complete the Reimbursement Forms, or you may choose to submit them by mail.